 An Australian Apprenticeship (apprenticeship or traineeship) gives you a nationally recognised qualification and the experience you need to get ahead in your chosen career.
 Visit the Australian Apprenticeships website or apprentices and traineeships page for more information about financial assistance and the Australian Apprenticeships Incentives Program.

 Apprentices and trainees working in a skills need area may be eligible for Trade Support Loans to help cover their living and learning costs.

 The Study Assist website can help you work out what other government assistance may be available to you to help you finance your VET study.

 Financial help for Aboriginal or Torres Strait Islander Australians who are studying or undertaking an Australian Apprenticeship.
 ABSTUDY may help you financially to stay at school or go on to further studies

-Financial help for young people who are studying full time, undertaking a full-time Australian Apprenticeship, training, looking for work, or sick.
+Financial help for people aged 25 or over who are studying full time or undertaking a full-time Australian Apprenticeship or traineeship.

 This course is eligible for a VET Student Loan from the Australian Government to assist you with paying for your tuition fees.